Vrchotovy Janovice

 Vrchotovy Janovice is a market town in Benešov District in the Central Bohemian Region of the Czech Republic.
 It has about 1,100 inhabitants.

+The town is known for Vrchotovy Janovice Castle, the former home of arts patron Sidonie Nádherná of Borutín and a meeting place for prominent Central European writers and artists.
+During World War II, the municipality was incorporated into an SS training area, its inhabitants were displaced, and three detention facilities were established there, including a subcamp of the Flossenbürg concentration camp.

 Administrative division

-Vrchotovy Janovice consists of five municipal parts (in brackets population according to the 2021 census):
+Vrchotovy Janovice consists of ten municipal parts (in brackets population according to the 2021 census):